 If there is no specific law prohibiting online gambling then it is considered legal.

-However there are two states that have explicitly passed laws specifically for allowing online gambling which are:
+However there are three states that have explicitly passed laws specifically for allowing online gambling which are:

-Interestingly, Nevada has allowed for online poker but have prohibited online casino gambling.
+Interestingly, Nevada has allowed for online poker and sports betting but have prohibited online casino gambling.

 There are 9 states that have prohibitions against online casino gambling however it should be noted that the real target of these laws are the online casinos themselves and not the player.

 The likelihood of being criminally charged is extremely low and even if you were it would most likely be considered just a misdemeanor

 There is only one incident I have been able to find dating back to 2003 in North Dakota where a player, Jeffrey Trauman, plead guilty for placing a bet over $500 and was charged with a misdemeanor and subsequently fined $500. (source: https://digitalscholarship.unlv.edu/cgi/viewcontent.cgi?article=1146&context=grrj)

 So for further clarity, let’s look at a table of all states so you can easily distinguish the laws of the state you reside in.

 When in doubt, seek professional legal advice: This website serves to provide players with advice and is not legally binding.
 Therefore, if you ever have more nuanced questions, do consider consulting a legal professional.

 The UIGEA has made it considerably more difficult for US residents to deposit and withdraw money from casinos.
 For example, e-Wallet services such as PayPal or Moneybookers, which are commonly used to transfer funds to/from casinos, usually will not work with US residents engaging in online gaming.
 We recommend US players avoiding these in general.